 Venter’s February 2001 paper in Science: The Sequence of the Human Genome, had 274 authors.

-This was biology on a scale that could not even have been imagined by Gregor Mendel, whose solitary work with peas provided us with the basic rules of heredity; or by Charles Darwin, squirreled away in his country home writing the Origin of Species; or even the scientists working in the 1950s to discover the structure of DNA – the three relevant papers had seven authors; Watson & Crick; Wilkins, Stokes & Wilson; and Franklin & Gosling.
+This was biology on a scale that could hardly have been imagined by Gregor Mendel, whose solitary work with peas provided us with the basic rules of heredity; or by Charles Darwin, squirreled away in his country home writing the Origin of Species; or even the scientists working in the 1950s to discover the structure of DNA – the three relevant papers had seven authors; Watson & Crick; Wilkins, Stokes & Wilson; and Franklin & Gosling.

 Venter’s Own Genome